Bl0tniaQus/Project_TD/Readme.md

 ![Alt text](gameplay.png?raw=true "Optional Title")

 Controls:
-- Scroll wheel to move the camera (zooming in and out, moving around when dragging with scroll pressed)
+- Scroll wheel to move the camera (zooming in and out, moving around when dragging with scroll pressed),
-- LBM highlights field on the map
+- LBM highlights field on the map,
-- RBM cancels opened purchase/upgrade menu
+- RBM cancels opened purchase/upgrade menu.

-ProjectTD was made using the Unity Game Engine, version 2022.3.60f
+ProjectTD was made using the Unity Game Engine, version 2022.3.60f.

-Although it's not a AAA game, it was made by the AAA team - Adrian, Arkadiusz and Albert
+Although it's not a AAA game, it was made by the AAA team - Adrian, Arkadiusz and Albert.

-It's a student project made for a "Game Programming" class on our last, 10th Computer Engineering semester at Rzeszów University of Technology
+It's a student project made for a "Game Programming" class on our last, 10th Computer Engineering semester at Rzeszów University of Technology.